luciangreen/luciancicd/README.md

 # Caveats

+* Causes of "1 of more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
+The error is also caused by programs with uninstantiated variables, etc.

 * Intra and some inter-line comments may currently be lost.
 Lucian CI/CD keeps only interpredicate comments.

 * Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.